The Freeword Centre

 African writers

-African writers in Africa.
+series once made famous by Heinemann.
+It’s an exciting development for African writing and will be used to publish African writers in Africa.
 The series also republishes much of the previous Heinemann list but the new writing will be edited by Chinua Achebe.
 Please correct me if I have misintepreted.

-One thought on “The Freeword Centre
+1 thought on “The Freeword Centre

 1. I got to your page with the intention of, as you call it, spamming it.
 We, in this filed of work, SEO (Search Engine Optimization), call it link building.
 The company I work for is far from dubious, it's well known and respected by the SEO community for it's standards.
 There are many forms of link building, some quite condemnable such as bulk spam.
 We try to build links only on pages that have discussions for witch our links could be of help.
 We always make comments in direct relation to the article and never lace more than one link.
 I try to make documented posts by reading other articles and discussions.